Duty to protect

 In medical law and medical ethics, the duty to protect is the responsibility of a mental health professional to protect patients and others from foreseeable harm.
 If a client makes statements that suggest suicidal or homicidal ideation, the clinician has the responsibility to take steps to warn potential victims, and if necessary, initiate involuntary commitment.
-The majority of people have, at some stage, had thoughts about killing someone.
+The majority of people have, at some stage, had thoughts about killing someone, but the seriousness or intention of carrying out these thoughts may differ among persons and individual circumstances.

 United States

 The duty to protect was established by Tarasoff v.
 Regents of the University of California, which has been widely adopted by other states.
 This case determined that the clinician has the duty to warn an identifiable victim.
 Ewing v.
 Goldstein extended the duty to protect to include acting upon the statements of third parties that indicate possible threat, and determined that it was not sufficiently discharged by initiating involuntary commitment; warning identifiable victims is also necessary.

 United Kingdom

 Selwood v Durham City Council created a limited duty to warn in the United Kingdom.
 The case involved a social worker, Claire Selwood, who was seriously injured after being assaulted by an individual who was being treated by a mental health professionals employed by Durham City Council.
 Selwood worked closely with the mental health workers responsible for the individuals care, though did not have the same employer.
 During treatment the individual said of Selwood, that they would "kill her on the spot" if they saw her.
 In her ruling, Dame Janet Smith said that there was a distinction between a duty to someone working closely with a defendant, as in this case, and the public at large.

 The Counter-Terrorism and Security Act 2015 created a duty of individuals working in healthcare and education to report individuals deemed at risk of radicalisation to the police where they will be invited to participate in Channel (part of the UK's CONTEST antiterrorism program), a program that refers individuals to other services.
 The passing of this legislation resulted in an open letter by academics predicting that this legislation would create a chilling effect and arguing that the lack of open debate would create greater risk for society.